pri-branbilla/Appointment-API/README.md

 First of all, run `npm install` to install the dependencies.

 After that, just run `npm start` and start using the API!

+# Routes

+### Appointments:

+`POST /appointments`
+Create a new appointment.

+`GET /appointments`
+Get all the scheduled appointments.

+### Dates:

+`POST /dates`
+Create a new available date.

+`GET /dates`
+Get all the available dates.

+`PATCH /dates/update`
+Update one available date to scheduled.
+It won't appear with GET request anymore.